ecarlesi/argilla/README.md

   }
 }
 ```
+The value of the *Argilla.Node.ServiceName* setting specifies the name that should be known by clients who wish to invoke this service.
+The service publishes its endpoint by associating it with the name of the service, the client asks to consume the service knowing its name.
+If an error occurs during the name resolution phase, check that it is written correctly in the client and in the configuration of the services.

 Replace the contents of the **nlog.config** file with the one shown below (verify that the path of the log file is compatible with your environment)
 ```xml